web-platform-tests/wpt/docs/writing-tests/testharness.md

 See [server features](server-features) for advanced testing features that are commonly used with testharness.js.
 See also the [general guidelines](general-guidelines) for all test types.

+This page describes testharness.js exhaustively; [the tutorial on writing a testharness.js test](testharness-tutorial) offers a more limited but grounded guide to the process.

 ## Variants

 A test file can have multiple variants by including `meta` elements,